-- Telephone: 0207 854 1300 The Independent Listener, The Revd Graham Buckle, who helps with our church services. email them in advance - either about you or another pupil and someone will get back to you as quickly as possible.
-If you prefer not to say something face-to-face, you can email worriedatwus@westminster.org.uk,
+- Telephone: 0207 834 1300 • The Independent Listener, The Revd Graham Buckle, who helps with our church services. - either about you or another pupil and someone will get back to you as quickly as possible. • If you prefer not to say something face-to-face, you can email worriedatwus@westminster.org.uk, people who need to know. you to sort it out swiftly and sensitively and we will only tell the someone at the School, every effort will be made to work with You can be assured that once your concern is shared with